wordischmahen/fqfwm/_posts/2025-12-13-interview-tina-shibalova.markdown

 **In my view, a contemporary artist is a highly intellectual figure who is well informed about art theory and art history, or their area of interest.
 They possess and cultivate critical thinking and keen observation skills, and have a strong grasp of their medium (working with materials and techniques).
 It is the most challenging profession, with no limits to learning.**

-It's not about taking the same course, but rather about mastering the areas of knowledge you need to produce good, honest work.
+It's not about taking the same courses, but rather about mastering the areas of knowledge you need to produce good, honest work.
 How can you combine everything?
 Of course, you can't.

-Speaking from my own experience, however, I would say that studying contemporary art gave me a theoretical understanding and a critical perspective, while my education in directing — I studied documentary filmmaking and then theatre directing — gave me mastery of video and the language of creating empty space, performance in all its manifestations.
-An education in the field and experience of working with dance, gave me a visual sensitivity to movement and physicality.
-All of this gives me the opportunity to create art that I breathe and speak.
+Studying contemporary art taught me theory and critical thinking. **My education in directing — I studied documentary filmmaking and then theatre directing — gave me mastery of video tools and the language of constructing empty spaces, as well as practical experience in all forms of performance.
+Working with leading choreographers in the field of dance has given me visual sensitivity to movement and physicality.
+All of this enables me to create art that I breathe and speak.

-**Yes, education is important.
+Yes, education is indeed important.
 However, it is also important to stop at the right time and step out into life.
-The 'student' status offers reassurance, but it won't teach you how to find your own path.
-Sooner or later, you will have to find your own path.**
+The 'student' status offers reassurance, but it won't teach you to find your own path.
+And at some point, that path will begin.**